qpttat2812/Interview-Test-Engineer/README.md

 13. Tell me about tester role in Scrum?
 14. How are the requirements written in Scrum?
 15. Bug Life Cylce.
+16. Severity, priority.
-16. Some behavioral testing questions.
+17. Some behavioral testing questions.

 ### Database Questions: (I had Advanced SQL certificate in Hackerrank)
 They gave me some advanced SQL questions, then I had to give my solutions.
 There were some questions they had asked while I was answering.